This usually happens somewhere around the third location of a multisite church: they get stuck.

 Multisite churches that get these three areas figured out start to see a decrease in staffing/hiring dollars, an increase in volunteer engagement, and a reduction in the time needed to make key decisions.

-If you’re a multisite church feeling stuck in your staffing and structure areas, consider joining the 2017 Fall Multisite Leadership Coaching Network.
-This experience will help you learn how to navigate running a healthy multisite church by discovering the shifts that need to happen within your church.
+If you’re a multisite church feeling stuck in your staffing and structure areas, consider joining a Multisite Leadership Coaching Network.
+These experiences will help you learn how to navigate running a healthy multisite church by discovering the shifts that need to happen within your church.
 You will be working and learning alongside other teams who are on mission to reach more people who are far from God.

 Or, engage in a full, on-site Staffing and Structure review.
 We love helping churches staff their team to best fit both the ministry and the individuals involved.